cdktf/cdktf-provider-upcloud/docs/managedDatabaseOpensearch.python.md

 - *Type:* typing.Union[int, float]

-Maximum amount of memory that can be used for KNN index.
+Maximum amount of memory in percentage that can be used for the KNN index.

 Defaults to 50% of the JVM heap size.
+0 is used to set it to null which can be used to invalidate caches.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.26.0/docs/resources/managed_database_opensearch#knn_memory_circuit_breaker_limit ManagedDatabaseOpensearch#knn_memory_circuit_breaker_limit}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.27.0/docs/resources/managed_database_opensearch#knn_memory_circuit_breaker_limit ManagedDatabaseOpensearch#knn_memory_circuit_breaker_limit}

 ---